Fernando-A-Rocha/mta-add-models/.github/docs/newmodels/FUNCS_EVENTS.md

 All client-side only custom events **intended for other resources to handle** are explained here.

-All event names are prefixed with `resourceName` (e.g. `"newmodels"` which results in `"newmodels:onModListReceived"` for example).
+All event names are prefixed with `resourceName` (e.g. `"newmodels"`) + `":"` which results in `"newmodels:onModListReceived"` for example.
 This allows you to change the resource name without having to change the event names in your scripts.

 ---